rjsabia/the_livbit/README.md

 Livbit was only possible due to the gracious CoinMap.org API, a compiled list with locations of Bitcoin vendors.
-It also uses the Google Maps API, with a custom skin, to show the user search locations.
-Beyond those two technologies Livbit also uses a plethora of web technologies to so that you can spend your Bitcoin, including:
+It also uses the Google Maps API (with a custom skin) to show the users search locations.
+Beyond those two API's, Livbit also uses a plethora of web technologies so that you can spend your Bitcoin, including:

 - HTML5